-Most parasites use a single living being as their host, which they use to grow, develop their bodies, and finally create many new parasites which will invade another host.
+Most parasites use a single living being as their host, which they use to grow, develop their bodies, and finally create many new parasites that will invade another host.

 - In Toriko, the entire Gourmet World was spawned by such a parasite.
 A meteorite infused with Gourmet Cells struck the original planet Earth long ago.
 The Gourmet Cells fed off the energy of Earth's mantle and grew new landmass.
 Gourmet World is a giant tumor that dwarfs its host.